Watch Our 2-min Explainer video

 How Do I Ensure the Witness for My LPA Is Valid and Accepted?

-Ensuring your Witness is Valid for your LPA in the UK is something a lot of people are concerned about.
+Who Can Witness An LPA?
+Ensuring your witness is valid for your LPA in the UK is something a lot of people are concerned about.
 The signing stage should feel simple, but small witnessing mistakes are one of the most common reasons LPAs are rejected by the OPG.

 The good news is the rules are clear and not that difficult to understand.